 Facility Inspections

 While this facility's overall grade was not bad, it really excelled in the area of inspections.
 In fact, we awarded it a grade of A- for that category, which is one of our best scores.
 We take several aspects of a facility's inspection report into consideration in computing these inspection scores.
 One critical factor is deficiencies.
 It should be noted that the severity of the deficiencies is arguably more important than the number of deficiencies, as some deficiencies are relatively insignificant.
 While this place had some deficiencies on its report, none were major deficiencies based on CMS' deficiency scale.
-A couple of minor deficiencies shouldn't stop you from considering a nursing home.
+The fact that the deficiencies were relatively minor made us feel better about this inspection report.

 Long-term Care Quality